YalamanchiliSundeep/Ordinance/README.md

 ALP (American Legal Publishing)

 ## License
-This project is licensed under Balanced Rock Power.
+This software is proprietary and licensed for internal use only by Balanced Rock Power.
+For more details, refer to the LICENSE.md file in this repository.
+Unauthorized distribution or use outside of Balanced Rock Power is strictly prohibited.